 Words like misogyny, patriarchy, male dominance, sexism and many more are synonymous with gender inequality.
-No matter their weight, these words can never be exhaustive of a women’s experience with discrimination.
+No matter their weight, these words can never be exhaustive of a woman’s experience with discrimination.
 The language of subordination is often controlled by masculine figures.
 In its place, we bring to you the language of resistance narrated by women in the courtrooms.
 In a survey conducted by Lawctopus and Academike, several women voiced their interactions with the law and society.
 We have kept their identities anonymous for the sake of privacy and irony.

-By Sonali Chugh
+By Sonali Chugh.